 Pi Day: Infinite ways to celebrate the magic of circles

 Wherever you buy your brew or your water, the distance around the circular lid will be a little over three times the distance across it!
-Try it again, with any circle—the wheel of a car, a ring or a clock on the wall—and the answer will be ALWAYS be the same.
-The distance around is always a bit more than three times the distance across the middle—in fact, about 3.14 times!
+Try it again, with any circle—the wheel of a car, a ring or a clock on the wall—and the answer will be the same.
+The distance around is ALWAYS a bit more than three times the distance across the middle—in fact, about 3.14 times!

+From the ancient Chinese to engineers at NASA, who used pi to figure out how to parachute equipment onto the planet Mars, including its successful touchdown last month of its Perseverance rover, many people have learned that pi comes in handy.
+In fact, pi is about as useful as it is long—that’s infinitely long.
 Want to test this out?
 You can see for yourself by exactly measuring the distance around the edge of a circle, or its circumference, and dividing by that distance across the middle, or diameter.
 You can divide those numbers all day, and you won’t finish!
-That’s why you’ll see pi rounded to two decimal places—3.14.
+That’s why you’ll often see pi rounded to two decimal places—3.14.